akiyoshi-yusuke/Ansible-SROS-Demo/README.md

 ## Example 2

-Creation of "Customer 10" using NETCONF with Nokia YANG modules.
+Creation of customer "alpha" using NETCONF with nokia-conf module.
 XML code is embedded in tasks/main.yml file.
 Edit-config operation "create" is used.
+Returns an error if the customer already exists.

 ```
-├── 02_Add_Customer_NOKIA.yml
+├── nctest02.yml
 └── roles
     ├── nctest02
     │   └── tasks